Foyesade Oluokun: 2020 season

+He entered training camp slated to takeover as a starting outside linebacker after De'Vondre Campbell departed in free agency.
+Head coach Dan Quinn promoted secondary coach Raheem Morris to defensive coordinator and handed over the defensive play calling duties.
+On August 20, 2020, the Falcons placed Oluokun on the reserve/COVID-19 list and returned after three days.
+Morris selected Oluokun and Deion Jones as the starting linebackers with Dante Fowler Jr. alongside as an edge rusher.

 In Week 2 of the 2020 season against the Dallas Cowboys, Oluokun forced two fumbles on consecutive drives in the first quarter; both were recovered by the Falcons, who lost 40–39.
 In Week 6 against the Minnesota Vikings, Oluokun recorded his first career interception off a pass thrown by Kirk Cousins during the 40–23 win.
 In Week 9 against the Denver Broncos, Oluokun recorded 10 tackles, one pass deflection, and recorded his first career sack on Drew Lock during the 34–27 win.
-Oluokun was named NFC Defensive Player of the Week.
+Oluokun was named National Football Conference (NFC) Defensive Player of the Week.

 In Week 12 against the Las Vegas Raiders, Oluokun strip-sacked Derek Carr; the ball was recovered by teammate Jacob Tuioti-Mariner during the 43–6 win.
-In Week 16 against the Kansas City Chiefs, Oluokun intercepted a pass thrown by Patrick Mahomes and made a 51-yard return during the 17–14 loss.
+In Week 16 against the Chiefs, Oluokun intercepted a pass thrown by Patrick Mahomes and made a 51-yard return during the 17–14 loss.

 2021 season

 Before the season began, new head coach Arthur Smith moved Oluokun to the starting MIKE linebacker position.

 In Week 3 against the New York Giants, Oluokun recorded 14 tackles in the 17–14 win.
 In Week 6 against the Miami Dolphins, Oluokun recorded 13 tackles and an interception in the 30–28 win.
 In Week 7 against the Carolina Panthers, Oluokun had a career-high 16 tackles in the 13–19 loss.

 In Week 16, Oluokun had 14 tackles and intercepted Tim Boyle with less than 40 seconds left, sealing a 20–16 win over the Detroit Lions.
 His performance earned him NFC Defensive Player of the Week.
 In Week 17, Oluokun Had 13 total tackles, 2 pass deflections, and intercepted Josh Allen in the 15–29 loss to the Buffalo Bills.
-He led the league in tackles, the 7th most single season tackles in NFL history.
+He led the league in tackles, the seventh-most single season tackles in NFL history.